Reviews at Yudanaka Onsen Seifuso

 When we first arrived we were served tea, and we relaxed and explored the minshuku.
 Next, they set up dinner for us in our room and brought us our meals.
 Dinner was great.
 I had a Japanese meal (very nice taste really nice).
 The dinner was huge, and they brought us course after course after course.

 After dinner, we went for a Japanese Bath in the minshuku which was outside the building, they were very kind to take us by car, and after bathing we put on our Yukata (robe) and walked around the minshuku.

 When we came back they prepared our futons, and we went to sleep.

 My parents and I had a wonderful time at the minshuku, and they said it was one of the highlights of their trip to Japan.

 Reviews at Mogamiya Ryokan in Kamasaki Onsen

 I stayed with my girlfriend one night at the Mogamiya to visit with more relax the Fox Park, it was a great choice to chill and have onsen (great family bath) and enjoy a tasty dinner. the staff its very nice and the place itself its old and beautiful, i will try to go back next winter!

 Reviews at New Miyako Hotel in Kyoto, Furusato in Hakone and Meitetsu Inn Nagoya

 By Greg Thornton, Hong Kong

 We had a fantastic stay in Japan and your help in finding us accommodation was excellent.
 We found the ryokan to be very authentic with warm and friendly people and the hotels were of a high standard.
-I will certainly be in touch with you again when we next come to Japan.
-We had such a great trip in your country and you helped make that experience so positive for us.
+I will certainly contact with you again when we next come to Japan our experience so positive for us.